pete-rai/words-of-our-culture/README.md

 ## The Movies

 So how did I go out choosing movies for inclusion within the corpus?
-Well the criteria was very simple, I chose movies that were:
+Well the criteria was very simple, I chose movies which were:

 * Popular and likely to be well known
 * Made after the invention of sound on film (for obvious reasons)